10.2.1. COBOL Package – Extend Schema to Handle EBCDIC¶

 The issue here is we’re stuck with a complex “double-dispatch” problem.

-Each workbook subclass needs to implement methods for get_text
+Each workbook subclass needs to implement methods for get_text, number_display,

 The conversions, while tied to the workbook encoding, aren’t properly tied to stateful sheet and row processing in the workbook.
 They’re just bound to the encoding.
 Consequently, we can make them static methods, possibly even making this a mixin strategy.